 The background of this image is a fresco on the wall of the House of the Golden Bracelet in Pompeii.
-Many years ago I visited Pompeii and Herculaneum.
+Some years ago I visited Pompeii and Herculaneum.
 I remember wincing at the plaster impressions of the final agony of people felled by the suffocating ash as they tried to flee on August 24, 79 AD.
 However I was even more touched by the simple and human objects that had been chiseled out of the ancient Vesuvian layers.
 In one villa room in Herculaneum, an infant’s charred cradle lies next to it’s parent’s bed.
 The lines of raised stepping stones on the narrow roads are placed so that people won’t get their feet wet while crossing in the rain.
 Loaves of bread now carbonized, still sit on shelves in bakery shops where they were placed for sale on the day that time stopped for the prosperous Roman city of Pompeii.

 Portraits of family members painted on the walls of homes in the manner of today’s photographs seem to reach across time in a whispering “Ave” (this is us! we were here)!
 The frescoes are wonderfully preserved and often depict symbolic religious and mythological scenes as well as their beloved gardens.